Back

 Other conditions, including chronic kidney disease and autoimmune diseases, can generally only be improved but not reversed to the point that symptoms disappear.
 At least, this is the case as of now.

-While the goal of most chronic disease treatment is not reversal at this point, there are some connected devices in trials or already on the market that have helped patients achieve remission.
+While the goal of most chronic disease treatment is not reversal at this point, there are some connected devices in trials or already on the market that have aided in reversing chronic conditions.
 Here, we look at some of the best examples of this and discuss future opportunities for MedTech companies looking to develop innovative connected devices and medical software.

 Type 2 Diabetes

-One incredibly advanced example of medical software reversing disease was used to treat people with type 2 diabetes.
+One incredibly advanced example of medical software reversing chronic conditions occurred in the type 2 diabetes space.

 Twin Health’s Whole Body Digital Twin platform was recently used in a study to reverse diabetes in patients who had suffered from the disease for more than 4 years.
 The innovative platform uses data collected by multiple wearable sensors, along with blood tests and questionnaires, to create a digital twin of each patient.